 If you brew coffee at home, you probably care about how it tastes.
-You might already buy freshly roasted beans, grind them right before brewing, and maybe even use something like a pour-over or French press.
+You might already buy freshly roasted beans, grind them right before brewing, and use a pour-over or French Press.
 But even with all that attention, your coffee may still taste a little flat or sour.

 It can be frustrating to wonder why your cup never quite matches the rich, smooth flavor you find at your favorite café.